The scrambling power of gravity in black hole radiation: Acknowledgments

 \section{Acknowledgments}

-A.M. wished to thank Chris Fields and Matteo Lulli for enlightening discussions.
-A.M. wishes to acknowledge support by the NSFC, through the grant No. 11875113, the Shanghai Municipality, through the grant No.~KBH1512299, and by Fudan University, through the grant No.~JJH1512105.
+A.M. wishes to thank Chris Fields and Matteo Lulli for several discussions on information scrambling and the black hole information paradox.
+A.M. and X.-L. S. wish to thank Ugo Moschella for discussions and suggestions on estimating the tripartite mutual information.
 A.H. acknowledges support from NSF award no. 2014000.